calyptis/RecommendedFrequencies/README.md

 The current goal of this app is to provide recommendations solely using information from a user's library.
 Thus, methods like collaborative filtering are outside of the current scope.

-A brief overview of the entire project can be found in these [presentation slides](resources/presentation/Presentation.pdf).

-Specifically, under the current scope, song suggestions are based on a trained Catboost model that uses audio features, song attributes and genre information in the form of embeddings provided by [Every Noise at Once](https://everynoise.com/).
+Specifically, under the current scope, song suggestions are based on a trained Catboost model (for more information refer to [the model section](#model)) that uses audio features, song attributes and genre information in the form of embeddings provided by [Every Noise at Once](https://everynoise.com/).
 The audio features used by the app are a subset of those provided by [Spotify's API](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features) in addition to the year of the song's album release.
 All features used are listed [here](#audio_features).